 Template-based and OCR approaches both leave you building and maintaining parsing logic.
 An invoice data extraction API takes a different approach: you upload documents, describe what to extract, and receive structured output.
 Your code handles integration, not parsing.

-The InvoiceDataExtraction Python SDK wraps the full REST API workflow into a few method calls.
+The InvoiceDataExtraction Python SDK wraps the full REST API workflow into a few method calls — see the practical Python SDK walkthrough for an end-to-end tour of the one-call workflow, async polling, and prompt control.
 Install it with pip (Python 3.9+ required):

 pip install invoicedataextraction-sdk